-Science Bowl is an engaging team based activity that practices responding to a variety of science and math questions using a buzzer system.
+Science Bowl is an engaging team-based activity that practices responding to a variety of science and math questions using a buzzer system.
 This activity is designed for students that have a strong interest in chemistry, biology, physics, engineering, and earth science.
 The purpose of this club is to motivate and challenge students in a positive and rewarding environment.
 Additionally, it provides students a venue to demonstrate leadership skills.
-This team meets once per week September through January and competes in the Annual Science Bowl Competition at Bishop Sullivan Catholic High School in late January.
+This team meets once per week in September through January and competes in the Annual Science Bowl Competition at Bishop Sullivan Catholic High School in late January.
 Open to all Middle School Students.

-Chess Club (Mr. Reavis)
+Chess Club (Ms. Linares)

 The Chess Club welcomes all students, regardless of experience, who are interested in playing chess.
 The club meets once a week.
 Students will have opportunities to learn about the game, play chess with peers, and participate in tournaments.
 This is the club for you whether you want to relax and play chess with your friends or you want to prepare for tournaments.

-Spanish Bowl (Mrs. Lane)
+Spanish Bowl (Mrs. Burd)